 Mason is a medium-sized city located in the state of Ohio.
-With a population of 33,870 people and five constituent neighborhoods, Mason is the 46th largest community in Ohio.
+With a population of 35,089 people and eight constituent neighborhoods, Mason is the 43rd largest community in Ohio.

 Mason real estate is some of the most expensive in Ohio, although Mason house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Mason has more people living here who work in computers and math than 95% of the places in the US.